Veo 3.1 Lite vs LTX 2.3 Pro

 Which model should I use for TikTok product ads?

 Both output 9:16 vertical video suitable for TikTok.
-For product-focused TikTok ads, the quality difference is negligible — they tie on product shots (7.0) and visual quality (7.0).
-Choose LTX if speed is the priority, Lite if scene consistency matters more for your product type.
+For product-focused TikTok ads, Lite has the quality edge — 7.0 vs 6.5 product shots and 7.0 vs 6.0 visual quality.
+Choose LTX if speed is the priority, Lite if quality matters more for your product type.

 Can I switch between Veo Lite and LTX easily?